crealu/mern-boilerplate/README.md

 This will install all the dependencies listed in the package.json file.
 Once the installations are complete, in the same terminal window, run the following command:
 ### `npm run devf`

-Navigate to localhost:9000 in your browser to see the frontend rendered by React and served with on a Webpack dev server.
+Navigate to localhost:9000 in your browser to see the frontend rendered by React.
+The interface is being served from a Webpack dev server and updates when changes are made to the files in `app/src`.
+As an experiment, change the color in style.css to `lightblue`.

 Next, press ctrl+C in the terminal window to terminate the open frontend environment.
 Bundle your React app frontend and serve it with Node from the backend using the following command:
 ### `npm run devb`